HOW DO I FIND ..........

 How do I find a QUALITATIVE STUDY on my topic?
 Go into the PSYCINFO database, listed in the middle column of this guide, and on the search screen, click on BROWSE METHODOLOGY, check QUALITATIVE and add that to your search.
 Then limit also to JOURNAL ARTICLES and search your topic.
 For example, nutrition counseling OR knee injuries or any topic of interest to you in your field.
 OR use any database, and include the term QUALITATIVE in one of your search boxes along with your topic: for example, nutrition and athletes and qualitative.

 How do I find 5 lead authors/researchers in my field?
-Go into the WEB OF SCIENCE database (a subset of the Web of Knowledge database), and type in your discipline or major (exercise science, nutrition, community health, etc.).
+Go into the WEB OF SCIENCE CORE COLLECTION database (a subset of the Web of Science database), and type in your discipline or major (exercise science, nutrition, community health, etc.).
 From the results page, look at the BLUE BOX in the left column.
 Click on the AUTHORS link and look at the top five authors listed.
-The number of articles that each of those authors has cited in the Web of Science database will appear after their name in parentheses.
+The number of articles that each of those authors has cited in the Web of Science Core Collection database will appear after their name in parentheses.

 Magazines vs. Journals: What's the difference?